zMailPrivacy/zMail/README.md

 ---

 > "Private messaging meets zero-knowledge privacy."
-> — _ZMail Team_
+> — _Zmail Team_

-**⚠️ Disclaimer**: ZMail is provided as-is.
+**⚠️ Disclaimer**: Zmail is provided as-is.
 Users are responsible for securing their keys and understanding the risks of blockchain transactions.
 Always verify transactions and addresses before sending.